devlive-community/view-shadcn-ui/docs/components/table.md

-        ['width', 'The width of the table', 'string | number', '100%', '-'], ['height', 'The height of the table', 'string | number', 'auto', '-'], ['maxHeight', 'The maximum height of the table', 'string | number', '300', '-'], ]">
+        ['width', 'The width of the table', 'string | number', '100%', '-'], ['height', 'The height of the table', 'string | number', 'auto', '-'], ['maxHeight', 'The maximum height of the table', 'string | number', '300', '-'], ['size', 'The size of the table', 'Enum', 'default', 'small | default | large'], ]">
 </ApiTable>